-I’ve noticed some social media chatter lately centered around the use of a design brief when producing a creative marketing asset.
-Briefs have always been a critical part of design project best practices.
+For years, social media chatter has centered around the use of a design brief when producing a creative marketing asset.
+Writing these briefs has always been a critical part of design project best practices — especially when it comes to reaching a target audience.
 No one’s disputing that fact.

-Recently, though, the discussions seem to focus on the fact that some design professionals are using them less frequently.
+Recently, though, the discussions seem to focus on the fact that some design professionals are writing creative briefs less frequently.
 Why?
-They are simply struggling to find the time to get it done.
+They’re simply struggling to find the time to get it done.
 At the same time that marketing departments are becoming busier, briefs can feel increasingly time-consuming and inconvenient, maybe even bureaucratic.

 But in the majority of cases, entering into a design project without a brief is like flying blind.